Calm as a Spiritual Practice

 One return at a time.

-Calm Begins in the Body
+Calm begins in the body

-A simple practice:
+Try this simple practice:

 Put your feet on the floor.